jerbzz/pi-eco-indicator/README.md

 This file is out of date as of 10/08/21 - working on it!

-# octopus-agile-indicator
+# pi-eco-indicator
-Display upcoming Octopus Agile prices on the Pimoroni Blinkt! display or the Pimoroni Inky pHAT display for Raspberry Pi, with no external dependencies - prices are fetched directly from Octopus's public API and stored locally.
+Display upcoming Octopus Agile prices, or carbon intensity from [National Grid](https://carbonintensity.org.uk/) on the Pimoroni Blinkt! display or the Pimoroni Inky pHAT display for Raspberry Pi, with no external dependencies - data is fetched directly from public APIs and stored locally.
 Designed to be simple to set up and use for people with no coding knowledge.
-Other displays will be supported in the future.
+Other displays may be supported in the future.

 Should you wish to purchase a preconfigured device, I have an [Etsy shop here](https://www.etsy.com/uk/listing/968401316/octopus-energy-agile-tariff-price).

-![Display in action](https://raw.githubusercontent.com/jerbzz/agile-blinkt-indicator/main/images/DSC_5094.jpg)
+Here's the Blinkt! display (in Agile mode for this example, but it reads the same both ways.).
 Read it from left to right.
 Each pixel represents a half hour slot, so you get 3.5 to 4 hours of data depending on when you look at it!
-The leftmost pixel represents the current price.
+The leftmost pixel represents the current value.
 On the half hour, every half hour, everything shifts one pixel to the left.

-Magenta is the most expensive, then red if it's under 28p, orange if it's under 17p, yellow if it's under 13.5p, green if it's under 10p, cyan if it's under 5p, and blue if it's a plunge.
-You can change these quite easily by editing the code.
+Magenta is the most expensive or most carbon intensive, then red, orange, yellow, green, cyan, and blue.
+You can change the thresholds and colours easily by editing a configuration file (`config.yaml`).

+![Display in action](https://raw.githubusercontent.com/jerbzz/agile-blinkt-indicator/main/images/DSC_5094.jpg)

 # Hardware needed